How to Convert Number to Text with Leading Zeros in Excel

 • Thereafter, you will get the following result.

-Adding apostrophes is the easiest way to keep the leading zeros before any number.
+You can also add apostrophes to convert numbers to text with leading zeros.
 The main advantage is that the apostrophe isn’t visible in the cell though it is available in the formula bar and you can edit it.

 Adding Apostrophe Before Number to Convert Number to Text with Leading Zeros in Excel